Tag: blessing

 • As harsh as it sounds, why might political power be a sin?
 How might it not be?

 • As Christians, we are called to God’s Kingdom.
 As earthly citizens, we are called to exercise our right/responsibility to vote.
-How do we balance the 2 powers, and be faithful to being salt and ?
+How do we balance the 2 powers, and be faithful to being salt and light?

 ※Prayer※